namanmodani/CS-31/Projects/README.md

 # Project Scores

 The following table houses my project scores through CS 31.
-All projects combined were worth 66%, while the warmup assignments from the ZyBook were 7% of my grade.
+All projects combined were worth 66%, while the warmup assignments from the zyBook were 7% of my grade.
 3 points of extra credit were available on project 4.

 | # | Project | Score |
 | - | ------- | ----- |